Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 Job growth may be hampered

-When you have a massive number of people moving to a state, the economy will grow, but it may not grow fast enough to keep up with the new population.
+When a massive number of people move to a state, the economy will grow, but it may not grow fast enough to keep up with the new population.

 Employment growth has lagged behind population growth in no-income-tax states.
 Consequently, jobs for those between the ages of 24 and 55 have grown more slowly in these states, making it harder to move beyond living paycheck to paycheck.